bazaarvoice/bv-ui-core/lib/domainPolice/README.md

 ## Module arguments

  - `url`: The particular URL to be validated as a string.
+This must be a full uri including protocol and hostname.
+Ports are not validated.
  - `allowedDomains`: An array of objects representing whitelisted arrays.

 ## Usage